 History of Swing

-Lindy Hop also made its way to the west coast where it was featured in several hollywood movies; many of the dancers from the west coast began to dance in their own unique way creating other styles of Lindy Hop and even entirely new dances.
+Lindy Hop also made its way to the west coast where it was featured in Hollywood movies; many of the dancers from the west coast began to dance in their own unique way creating other styles of Lindy Hop and even entirely new dances.
 One of these dances was born of necessity – Balboa, named after the dance halls of Balboa Peninsula in California where the dance floors were so crowded that “break-aways” were banned.

 There were several swing dances that came later adapting the steps of earlier dance forms to fit the music of their time and many off-shoots have been created since.
 Other dance styles include Collegiate Shag, West Coast Swing, East Coast Swing, Carolina Shag, and many more.